Emmotes/ic_spoilers/docs/season_5.md

 ![Omin Portrait](images/season_5/omin.png)

 **Ultimate: Spirit Guardian**
 > Omin summons 15 Spirit Guardians which explode every 2 seconds, damaging all monsters in a large area.
-The duration of Champion of Tymora is doubled as long as a Spirit remains.
+The effect of Champion of Tymora is increased as long as a Spirit remains.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "description": "Omin summons 15 Spirit Guardians which damage a random area every 2 seconds.", "long_description": "Omin summons 15 Spirit Guardians which explode every 2 seconds, damaging all monsters in a large area.
-The duration of Champion of Tymora is doubled as long as a Spirit remains.", "damage_modifier": 0.03,
+The effect of Champion of Tymora is increased as long as a Spirit remains.", "damage_modifier": 0.03,
     "damage_types": ["magic"],
     "graphic_id": 8390,